 Because of excessive debt, way too many people got their heads blown off during the last financial crisis.

 Today, we once again see plenty of people borrowing from their home equity to buy things they don't need.
 It's so funny how quickly we forget about the risk of having too much debt!

 With uncertain times here again and interest rates up a lot since the 2021, increasing your financial security by reducing debt is wise.

 Debt As A Necessary Evil To Build Wealth

 The only reason why I take on debt is to leverage up on potentially appreciating assets like San Francisco real estate.
 So far, so good as the labor market is robust in the Bay Area, and the bubble in tech hasn't popped, yet.
+Big tech is winning big during the pandemic.
 Remember, despite the dotcom meltdown and financial crisis, rents still went up.